 For an interesting take on this issue see Our attitude to violence against men is out of date

 The panel focused on the need for men to be given the space to be themselves but stressed that there is no one definition of masculinity.
 It was a hugely interesting discussion (please read the short notes) and one that highlighted the fact that men – as much as women – need the space and encouragement to just be themselves, in all of their different ways.
 Acknowledging a need for competition or an enjoyment of hunting seems perfectly harmless in the great scheme of things and is certainly not anti-women.
 Why should a man be suppressed from exhibiting these traits if he so chooses?
 Why shouldn’t men and women be free to express their identity in the way they choose?
 Mr Wilson’s concern over gender stereotypes misses the greater issue of freedom of choice and the importance of mutual respect, of working together, of finding one’s strengths.
 The freedom to ‘be a man’ (however that is interpreted) does not automatically imply that women are reduced to powerless gender stereotypes.
-There should be freedom for both sexes in choosing the roles they wish – hunter, gatherer, housewife, career woman, stay at home dad, gay or straight.
+There should be freedom for both sexes in choosing the roles they wish – hunter, gatherer, housewife, career woman, stay at home dad.
 What is important is mutual respect and support for the decisions we make, for the roles that we willingly choose, and for the people that we are.
 If we lose this, we run into problems.

 The most outrageous claim by Mr Wilson is perhaps his assertion that Paleo:

 ‘…expresses a belief that the bones and guts obtained by the hunter can not only supplant the products of modern medicine, but can effectively substitute for mother’s milk.’